 Location: 735 Haight Street

 Cliff’s Variety is a Casto district staple and a delightful place to shop.
-Since 1936 they’ve stoked a large but curated selection of just about anything that a city dweller needs, including Halloween decorations.
-They house an excellent selection of full costumes but are also a great place for finishing touches like props, face paint, wigs, fake blood, and vampire teeth.
+Since 1936, they’ve stoked a large but curated selection of just about anything that a city dweller needs, including Halloween decorations.
+This SF costume shop boasts an excellent selection of full costumes but is also a great place for finishing touches like props, face paint, wigs, fake blood, and vampire teeth.

 Location: 479 Castro Street

 Piedmont Boutique specializes in disco-party wear, drag queen regalia, and classic Burning Man fashions.
-Imagine floor-to-ceiling displays of pink faux fur bikinis, silver sequin shorts, neon green wigs and so much more.
+Imagine floor-to-ceiling displays of pink faux fur bikinis, silver sequin shorts, neon green wigs, and so much more.
 If you’re looking to go big on the color and texture this Halloween, Piedmont Boutique is definitely worth a visit.
+This SF costume shop is worth a visit, plus it’s near many thrift and vintage shops on Haight Street, perfect for completing your Halloween look.

 Location: 1452 Haight Street